samjaninf/OFN-User-Guide---Master/how-to-use-this-guide.md

 4. When selling: view orders and reports
 5. Customize to your needs: Advanced Features

-### Already set-up? **Advanced features **
+### Already set-up? **Advanced features**
 Check out some of the OFN’s more advanced features and learn how to make your OFN account work best for you.

 ### **Frequently Asked Questions \(FAQs\)**

-Browse these FAQs to find answers to some commonly asked questions from customers, producers and hubs.
+Browse FAQs to find answers to some commonly asked questions from customers, producers and hubs.

 ### **Search**